FlorentDSGree/florentdsgree.github.io/portfolio.markdown

 <div class="content">
 	Many open-source data are available via governments, organisations, companies, etc data platform.
 I selected some datasets from various sources and various domains and performed data analysis and visualisation.
-I am many using Python as programming language and only open-source tools/libraries.
+I am manly using Python as programming language and only open-source tools/libraries.
 Some of my projects can be found below as example of data analysis.
 </div>